 Future careers may include educational psychology, probation, the prison service, the police, youth work and victim support.

 Although such careers may require an additional qualification, this degree aims to provide a stimulating and thorough framework for future specialisms, and you may opt to undertake a Master’s degree.

-The average starting salary for our 2015 Psychology and Crime graduates was £17,720.
+The average starting salary for our 2016 Sociology and Criminology graduates was £16,500.*

 Fees, Finance and Scholarships

 - Home/EU, sandwich placement year fee: 10% of the applicable full-time fee

 * Home/EU fees will be subject to an annual increase, set in line with government policy.
 A percentage of any additional higher fee income will be used to support student opportunity through increased expenditure on access, student success and progression activities.